united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/architecture/_index.md

 ## Expandability

-The United Manufacturing Hub is architecturally designed for high expandability, offering the capability to integrate custom microservices or Docker containers into the UMH environment.
-This feature enables users to establish connections with third-party systems or to implement specialized data analysis tools.
-Furthermore, the platform supports the deployment of any third-party application available as a Helm Chart, Kubernetes resource, or Docker Compose configuration, which can be seamlessly converted to Kubernetes resources.
-This flexibility ensures that UMH can be tailored to meet diverse and evolving industrial needs.
+The United Manufacturing Hub is architecturally designed for high expandability, enabling integration of custom microservices or Docker containers.
+This adaptability allows for users to establish connections with third-party systems or to implement specialized data analysis tools.
+The platform also accommodates any third-party application available as a Helm Chart, Kubernetes resource, or Docker Compose, offering vast potential for customization to suit evolving industrial demands.